REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Related Works

-Replay-based CIL, as first introduced by iCaRL \cite{iCaRL2017_CVPR}, reinforces models' memory by replaying historical data.
-Such a replay mechanism has gained popularity with various attempts following.
-The LUCIR \cite{LUCIR2019_CVPR} replaces the softmax layer with a cosine one.
-The PODNet \cite{podnet2020ECCV} implements an efficient spatial-based distillation loss to reduce forgetting.
-The FOSTER \cite{FOSTER2022ECCV} employs a two-stage learning paradigm, expanding and then reducing the network to the original size.
-The AANets \cite{AANet_2021_CVPR} integrates a stable block and a plastic block to balance stability and plasticity.
-The RMM \cite{RMM2021NeuriPS} leverages reinforcement learning to dynamically manage memory for exemplars.
-The online hyperparameter optimization \cite{Online2023AAAI} adaptively optimizes the stability-plasticity balance without prior knowledge.
+EBCIL, {first introduced by iCaRL \citep{iCaRL2017_CVPR}, reinforces models' memory by replaying historical exemplars via a herding mechanism for selecting exemplars}.
+The exemplars are a fraction of encountered data stored in a fixed memory.
+Such a replay mechanism has gained popularity with various {subsequent attempts \citep{TPCIL2020ECCV, GeoDL2021CVPR}.
+Various studies have leveraged knowledge distillation (KD) to gain better replay}.
+For instance, LUCIR \citep{LUCIR2019_CVPR} adjusts the feature to a sphere surface with cosine similarity and uses KD to maintain the orientations of features.
+PODNet \citep{podnet2020ECCV} implements an efficient spatial-based distillation loss to reduce forgetting.
+FOSTER \citep{FOSTER2022ECCV} employs a two-stage learning paradigm with KD, expanding and then reducing the network to the original size. {In addition, numerous studies have investigated the management of memory.} {MIR \citep{MIR2019NeurIPS} constructs a better exemplar set within limited memory by selecting} samples that have a large impact on loss.
+GDumb \citep{GDumb2020ECCV} greedily stores samples while keeping the classes balanced.
+RMM \citep{RMM2021NeuriPS} leverages reinforcement learning to dynamically manage memory for exemplars.
+The scope of stability-plasticity balance during replaying {was} also studied.
+AANets \citep{AANet_2021_CVPR} integrates a stable block and a plastic block to balance stability and plasticity{.
+Additionally,} online hyperparameter optimization \citep{Online2023AAAI} adaptively optimizes the stability-plasticity balance without prior knowledge.
+Although the EBCIL provides generally good results, it invades privacy and requires {additional memory to store exemplars.}

-\subsection{Exemplar-free CIL}
+\subsection{Exemplar-Free CIL}

-The EFCIL methods address the privacy concerns and mitigate catastrophic forgetting without exemplars.
-The EFCIL can be roughly categorized into regularization-based CIL, prototype-based CIL, and the recently proposed analytic learning (AL) based CIL.
+Compared with EBCIL, EFCIL addresses catastrophic forgetting without the {using exemplars to alleviate the privacy problem}.
+It can be categorized into regularization-based CIL \citep{MAS2018ECCV,CRNet2023TPAMI,PC2018ICML}, prototype-based CIL \citep{SDC2020CVPR,Fusion2022CVPR,POLO2023MM}, and the recently proposed ACL \citep{ACIL2022NeurIPS,AAAI2024DSAL,GKEAL2023CVPR}.

-\textbf{The regularization-based CIL} imposes additional constraints on network activations or weights to mitigate forgetting.
-The LFL \cite{LFL2016} penalizes the activation difference.
-The LwF \cite{LwF2018TPAMI} prevents activation changes between old and new networks.
-The EWC \cite{EWC2017nas} captures prior importance using a diagonally approximated Fisher information matrix.
-Building upon the EWC, \cite{EWC2_2018ICPR} seeks a more appropriate replace of Fisher information matrix.

-\textbf{The prototype-based CIL} mitigates forgetting by storing prototypes to avoid overlapping representations of new and old classes.
-For instances, the PASS \cite{PASS2021CVPR} augments the prototypes to distinguish previous classes.
-The SSRE \cite{SSRE2022CVPR} introduces a prototype selection mechanism.
-The Fetril \cite{FeTrIL2023WACV} reduces forgetting by generating pseudo-features of old classes from new representations.